Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

     └── shared
 ```

 The source folder is the major working directory.
-Let's deep dive into that ...
+Let's take a deep dive into that ...

 --